werckme/werckmeister/README.md

 > Fun Fact: If I had known [MuseScore](https://musescore.org/) during that time, maybe there would be no werckmeister today

 So eventually I found [LilypPond](https://lilypond.org/).
 I loved the idea behind it: writing music just with text.
-It addressed the problem having usless (score) files, because having no program that can read it.
+It addressed the problem having useless (score) files, because having no program that can read it.

 Unfortunately lilypond dosen't fullfill all my needs.
 It is made with a focus on "music engraving", not creating music in a way I would do with a regulary scorewriter *(in terms of trying things out, experimenting with ideas)*.